Skip to main content

 pub fn append(&mut self, other: &mut Self)

-Moves all elements from the other list to the end of this one.
+Moves all elements from other to the back of this list.

 §Example